tstep182/Python-files/README.md

-I built an interactive Alteryx workflow (pictured below) for the financial analysts in the FP&A department that runs a Python script (GitHub link provided below) that does the following:
+I built an interactive Alteryx workflow for the financial analysts in the FP&A department that runs a Python script that does the following:

 • Imports an analyst's Excel workbook containing forecast updates